Mansa Musa: Early life and accession to power

 The date of Musa's birth is unknown, but he appears to have been a young man in 1324.
 The Tarikh al-fattash claims that Musa accidentally killed Kanku at some point prior to his hajj.

 Musa ascended to power in the early 1300s (Note: The exact date of Musa's accession is debated.
 Ibn Khaldun claims Musa reigned for 25 years, so his accession is dated to 25 years before his death.
 Musa's death may have occurred in 1337, 1332, or possibly even earlier, giving 1307 or 1312 as plausible approximate years of accession.
 1312 is the most widely accepted by modern historians.) under unclear circumstances.
 According to Musa's own account, his predecessor as Mansa of Mali, presumably Muhammad ibn Qu, launched two expeditions to explore the Atlantic Ocean (200 ships for the first exploratory mission and 2,000 ships for the second).
 The Mansa led the second expedition himself and appointed Musa as his deputy to rule the empire until he returned.
 When he did not return, Musa was crowned as mansa himself, marking a transfer of the line of succession from the descendants of Sunjata to the descendants of his brother Abu Bakr.
 Some modern historians have cast doubt on Musa's version of events, suggesting he may have deposed his predecessor and devised the story about the voyage to explain how he took power.
 Nonetheless, the possibility of such a voyage has been taken seriously by several historians.

 Early reign

 Musa was a young man when he became Mansa, possibly in his early twenties.
-Given the grandeur of his subsequent hajj, it is likely that Musa spent much of his early reign preparing for it.
+Given the grandeur of his subsequent hajj, Musa likely spent much of his early reign preparing for it.
 Among these preparations would likely have been raids to capture and enslave people from neighboring lands, as Musa's entourage would include many thousands of slaves; the historian Michael Gomez estimates that Mali may have captured over 6,000 slaves per year for this purpose.
 Perhaps because of this, Musa's early reign was spent in continuous military conflict with neighboring non-Muslim societies.
 In 1324, while in Cairo, Musa said that he had conquered 24 cities and their surrounding districts.